NREL/mappymatch/docs/source/general/contributing.rst

 Implements all the precommit hooks.

 `Pre-Commit <https://pre-commit.com/>`_ is a framework for managing and maintaining multilanguage pre-commit hooks.
-Before the commit executes and pre-commit hooks are run to do useful things like code formatting.
+Before the commit executes, pre-commit hooks are run to do useful things like code formatting.
 This means the unformatted code never enters your code base.

 Command line use:

 .. code-block:: sh
-   :caption: Run once to install hooks as setup by .pre-commit-config.yaml
+   :caption: Run once to install hooks configured by .pre-commit-config.yaml

    pre-commit install

 .. code-block:: sh
-   :caption: Make change to the code base, add files to the staging area, and commit changes as you normally would.
+   :caption: Make changes to the code base, add files to the staging area, and commit changes as you normally would.

    git commit -m "Updated tools in toolchain docs section."